olivernina/nephi/README.md

 or this [gist](https://gist.github.com/rdp/bc27be54ec883109989426a9af79ca39).

 This repository is a fork from the pytorch version of Convolutional Recurrent Neural Network (CRNN) repository found [here](https://github.com/meijieru/crnn.pytorch).
-And from https://github.com/bgshih/crnn/blob/master/tool/create_dataset.py (the original CRNN paper)
+And from the original CRNN [paper](https://github.com/bgshih/crnn/blob/master/tool/create_dataset.py).

 ## Train a new model
-1. Construct dataset following original guide.
-For training with variable length, please sort the image according to the text length.
+1. For training with variable length, please sort the image according to the text length.
-2. To create the lmdb database, clone this repository and use ``create_dataset.py`` as follows:
+2. Create an lmdb database, clone this repository and use ``create_dataset.py`` as follows:

-First fill a directory with training data, and one with validation data.
+First fill one directory with training data, and one with validation data.
 Example data structure:

 ```
 /path/to/your/data/25_this is what it says.png